 Some of us here at @happyops are working from home and this saves us the commute time each day of the week.
 Other people we know are in isolation or quarantine for 14 days.
-While we have more time at home we thought about doing Buddhist practices, which are important for the effect the Wuhan virus having.
+While we have more time at home we thought about doing Buddhist practices, which are important for the effect the Coronavirus having.

 In the two articles below, Lama Zopa describes how there is always hope that the mind can be transformed by purifying the negative karma we have accumulated.
 With the Vajrasattva practice, we can purify not only the negative karma from today, but from this week, month, and the negative karma created in this life, as well as all previous lives.
-Furthermore, the Vajrasattva practice is important generally, in problems including sickness like the Wuhan virus.
+Furthermore, the Vajrasattva practice is important generally, in problems including sickness like the Coronavirus.

 Doing Vajrasattva retreat is not simply about reciting the mantra and saying some prayers.
 It is about making the practice effective for your mind, making it the quickest, most powerful way to transform your mind.